- Who can buy from Schedule?

 Other Eligible/Authorized Buyers

-See our MAS Desk Reference for a complete buyers guide to Schedules.
+See our MAS Desk Reference for a complete buyers guide to the Schedule program.

-When you use Schedules, you enjoy simplified ordering procedures and reduced prices.
+When you use MAS, you enjoy simplified ordering procedures and reduced prices.

-In addition to the streamlined ordering procedures, Schedules offer key features, including Blanket Purchase Agreements (BPAs), Contractor Team Arrangements (CTAs), and the ability to easily connect with small businesses.
+In addition to the streamlined ordering procedures, MAS offers key features, including Blanket Purchase Agreements (BPAs), Contractor Team Arrangements (CTAs), and the ability to easily connect with small businesses.

 These flexible features allow the following: